Do you need travel insurance for a staycation?

 It’s usual for a UK travel insurance policy to impose a minimum length of stay.
 This is normally two or three consecutive nights.
 Your policy will not be valid if your holiday is shorter than the stated minimum.

 Accommodation at a commercial establishment is also a requirement in most cases.
 Your policy probably won’t cover travel that includes accommodation with friends or family – even if you’re paying for it.
+Read our guide to staycation travel insurance.

 Does UK travel insurance cover COVID-19?